Replace zinc and add health benefits

 Zinc influences the gut bacteria – just as fermented protein

-The diversity in the gut bacteria and the balance of beneficial versus the commensal bacteria in the gut is important for the pig’s overall health and wellbeing.
+The diversity in the gut bacteria and the balance of beneficial versus commensal bacteria in the gut are essential for the thesis’s overall health and well-being.

-What the trial showed, was that zinc oxide increased the diversity of the bacteria and allowed much more lactic acid bacteria to be present in the gut.
+The trial showed that zinc oxide increased the diversity of the bacteria and allowed much more lactic acid bacteria to be present in the gut.
 The beneficial bacteria then repressed the bacteria causing illness and created a balanced gut that supports pig health.
 This is one of the reasons why zinc oxide effectively handles diarrhoea.

-When comparing the diversity and balance of the three feeding regimes, it was found, that lactic acid fermented protein, altered the gut bacteria very similar to that of zinc oxide.
-In both cases, the amount of lactic acid bacteria was more than doubled, the diversity improved, and the balance was restored.
-The basal diet had no positive influence on the diversity, nor did it promote lactic acid bacteria.
+When comparing the diversity and balance of the three feeding regimes, it was found that lactic acid fermented protein altered the gut bacteria very similarly to zinc oxide.
+In both cases, the number of lactic acid bacteria doubled, the diversity improved, and the balance was restored.
+However, the basal diet did not positively influence the diversity, nor did it promote lactic acid bacteria.

 “We didn’t expect to find that zinc oxide has a similar modulating effect on the gut bacteria as fermented protein.
 The similarity is striking, and might be the reason as to why EP100i has been successful when it comes to supporting gut health, says Jens Legarth.”

 The immune system of the young piglets is fragile and easily influenced by the complementary feeding solutions supplemented.
-Making sure that a well-functioning immune system is developed, makes sense for both the pigs well-being but also for the bottom line when it comes to battling illness and ensuring a better feed uptake.
+Therefore, ensuring that a well-functioning immune system is developed makes sense for the pigs” well-being and the bottom line when battling illness and ensuring a better feed uptake.
 The trial shows that the right feed can make a difference in the development of the immune system and feed uptake.

 A high feed uptake depends on the pig’s ability to absorb nutrients.
-A gut that is “well equipped” is more likely to absorb nutrients effectively thus ensuring a better use of the feed.
-The trial shows, that zinc oxide and EP100i both have a positive development of intestinal mucosa, where villi and crypts developed larger in pigs – both significantly better than the control group.
+A gut that is”well equipped” is more likely to absorb nutrients effectively, thus ensuring better feed use.
+The trial shows that zinc oxide and EP100i both have positive intestinal mucosa development, whereas villi and crypts developed larger in pigs – both significantly better than the control group.

 Builds an armour against causative bacteria

-The thickness of the gut barrier or lining shows how effective it is to prevent causative bacteria finding their way into the blood stream of the pigs.
-The barrier works as an armour against bacteria causing illness.
-The trial showed, that pigs fed with fermented protein significantly improved the thickness of the gut barrier compared to the control group.
+The thickness of the gut barrier or lining shows how effectively it prevents causative bacteria from finding their way into the bloodstream of the pigs.
+The barrier works as armour against bacteria causing illness.
+The trial showed that pigs fed with fermented protein significantly improved the thickness of the gut barrier compared to the control group.
 Zinc had a less positive effect on the lining compared to EP100i.

-Gut inflammation is a common and widespread problem in pig production.
-Though, zinc oxide effectively treats diarrhoea it is also – just as antibiotics – a generous contributor of gut inflammation.
-When sampling the tissue of the piglets from the three different feed regimes, we found, that pigs fed on zinc oxide had a less developed immune system as compared to EP100i, and that the zinc oxide-pigs suffered from severe gut inflammation.
+Gut inflammation is a widespread problem in pig production.
+Zinc oxide treats diarrhoea effectively, but it is also – like antibiotics – a generous contributor to gut inflammation.
+When sampling the tissue of the piglets from the three different feed regimes, we found that pigs fed on zinc oxide had a less developed immune system than EP100i, and the zinc oxide pigs suffered from severe gut inflammation.

 “The use of zinc simply pushes the problem to a later stage in the pig production and ensures a continues need for antibiotics as the pig has no immune system left to fight of infections.
 The solution is antibiotics that contributes to an even weaker gut barrier, making room for further bacteria to enter the blood stream.
 It is a vicious circle, that we attempt to fight with the use of lactic acid fermented protein”, Jens Legarth argues.

 The product EP100i has been tested in several pig productions, and the overall results have been the same.
-Fermented plant protein can replace more expensive proteins like fishmeal and blood plasma and at the same time replace zinc oxide without compromising the production results.
-Pig farmers can save both the expensive animal protein and the cost of zinc-oxide.
-That’s why plant protein pays off.
+Fermented plant protein can replace more expensive proteins like fishmeal and blood plasma and, at the same time, replace zinc oxide without compromising the production results.
+As a result, pig farmers can save both the expensive animal protein and the cost of zinc oxide—that’s why plant protein pays off.